Ivanhoe (1997 TV series)

-Ivanhoe was a 1997 American/British television mini-series based on the 1819 novel Ivanhoe by Sir Walter Scott.
+Ivanhoe is a 1997 American/British television mini-series based on the 1819 novel Ivanhoe by Sir Walter Scott.
 It was produced by the BBC and A&E Network and consisted of six 50 minute episodes.

 Plot

 This adaptation of Sir Walter Scott's novel is set in 1192 AD and depicts a disinherited knight who is accused of treachery.
 He returns anonymously to his home in England, to clear his name and win his lady love.
-King Richard had been a prisoner in an Austrian dungeon, but is now returning to an England ruled by Prince John.
+Richard I of England had been a prisoner in an Austrian dungeon, but is now returning to an England ruled by Prince John.
 The production claims realism, mainly through a depiction of a very rough and poverty stricken time; the producers claim this is in contrast to earlier, "sanitized" versions.
 People wear layers of often old, sometimes ragged clothing to keep the cold out, are sometimes dirty, and have long shaggy hair and beards.